Frequently Asked Questions

 General Information

-L&S Pathways has several beneficial components
+L&S Pathways has several beneficial components:

 To be eligible for L&S Pathways, you must:

-• be a newly admitted first-year student in the College of Letters & Science (Pathways will not enroll transfer students, as the high-uint load of the course clusters will prevent you from making progress in your major).
+• be a newly admitted first-year student in the College of Letters & Science (Pathways will not enroll transfer students, as the high-unit load of the course clusters will prevent you from making progress in your major).

 Pathways is a good choice if you are: